DesobedienteTecnologico/dtails/README.md

 # ℹ️ About

-DTails is a tool to add software in Debian based live images like Tails.
+DTails is a tool that helps to add software in Debian based live images like Tails.
 DTails is not a distribution.

 ## 📦 Packages requirements